neptune-ai/open-solution-mapping-challenge/README.md

 * Ensembling
 * Recurrent neural networks for postprocessing (instead of our current approach)

+# Model Weights

+Model weights for the winning solution are available [here](https://ui.neptune.ai/o/neptune-ai/org/Mapping-Challenge/e/MC-1057/artifacts)

+You can use those weights and run the pipeline as explained in [REPRODUCE_RESULTS](REPRODUCE_RESULTS.md).

 # User support
 There are several ways to seek help:
 1. crowdai [discussion](https://www.crowdai.org/challenges/mapping-challenge/topics).